MXClyde/mendix-kubernetes-azure/README.md

  - Questions / issues with regards to this reference implementation can be raised in the Issues section of this Github repository, they will be answered on a best-effort basis.
  - The templates published in this repository are **not** a supported Mendix product (although they are in use by several major Mendix customers).
 I maintain them on a best-effort basis.
- -  Planned for Q1 2020 is the release of Mendix for Private Cloud, which will include support to deploy to any Kubernetes cluster on (at least) AWS & Azure.
-This offering will include an integration with the Mendix Cloud portal to enable one-click deployment from a familiar interface.
-This will also be a supported offering.

 ## Roadmap of this solution